malachi-iot/j1939/doc/AddressResolution.md

 #### 3.2.2.
 Arbitrary Address Capable CA

 In particular refers to [1.5] 3.3.2.
 Implies a null SA with no preference as to which SA is chosen.
+However, it appears a preferred SA is REQUIRED and SHOULD be in the range of 128-247 [1.5] 3.3.2

 MUST set `Arbitrary Capable Address` field in NAME

-Initiates via `Request for Address Claim` to mitigate collisions [1.5] 4.2.1.
-Request either:

-* Solicits all CAs for their SAs
+Initiates via [Request for Address Claim](#12-pgn-request-address-claim) to mitigate collisions [1.5] 4.2.1.
+Solicits a particular or all CAs for their SA.

+### 3.3.
+Startup procedure

+This section outlines a step by step walk through of address arbitration.
+Steps are REQUIRED unless denoted otherwise.

+#### 3.3.1.
+Prerequisites

+* CA SHOULD finish a POST
-* Solicits a particular CA at an SA
+* CA MUST have a preferred SA

-A timeout period of 1250ms [1.5] Figure A5, A6, A7
+#### 3.3.2.
+Initial Address Claim

+CA MUST emit [Address Claim](#11-pgn-address-claim) preferred SA [1.5] 4.2.2

+#### 3.3.3.
+Address Contention

+If existing CA contends with newcomer CA, observe [Contention Rules](#111-contention-rules)